puppetlabs/puppet-docs/source/pe/3.7/orchestration_puppet.markdown

 Puppet agent can be in many possible states, which are represented by three attributes:

 * **Running** or **stopped** --- whether the agent _service_ (`pe-puppet`) is running in the background.
 Even if it's running, the service may or may not be doing anything at the moment.
 If the service is stopped, no scheduled runs will occur but you can still trigger on-demand runs.
-* **Applying,** **idling,** or **neither** --- whether puppet agent is in the process of applying a configuration.
+* **Applying,** **idling,** or **neither** --- whether Puppet agent is in the process of applying a configuration.
 Idling is only applicable if the service is running, but Puppet may be applying an on-demand configuration even if the service is stopped.
-* **Enabled** or **disabled** --- whether there's a lockfile preventing puppet agent from performing _any_ configuration runs.
-If puppet agent is disabled, the service can idle in the background but no configurations can be applied --- even on-demand runs will be rejected until the agent is re-enabled.
+* **Enabled** or **disabled** --- whether there's a lockfile preventing Puppet agent from performing _any_ configuration runs.
+If Puppet agent is disabled, the service can idle in the background but no configurations can be applied --- even on-demand runs will be rejected until the agent is re-enabled.

 The orchestration engine can trigger on-demand Puppet runs unless the agent is **applying** or **disabled**.
 Scheduled runs will only take place if the agent is both **running** and **enabled.**